FAQ - Playsets

 No. The majority of our sets (Castle Style Design) have ways to level them around your yard, even if your yard doesn’t look like the ones in the catalog.
 If the slope is minor, we can just dig in the high side of the unit a little to make your play deck level.
 We can scissor the A-Frame legs a little closer together to raise the end of the beam if need be.
 Sometimes for greater slopes, you may just need to get a longer slide than normally would come with the set, or you may need a longer A-Frame leg or Rockwall.
 Plenty of options are available, so please ask the swingset at Dream Play Recreation for options.
 Of course, if the set you order cannot be installed safely in your area, your order is 100% refundable.
 You may switch to a different set that may work better in your area, if our installers determine a different unit would work.
-We do offer Free Yard Inspection (See our Yard Inspection page to fill out a request.
+We do offer Free Yard Inspection - Contact the Showroom for details - 636-530-0055

 Q. Once I order, How do I find out when it will be installed?

 Your order will indicate the availability of your play system, Basketball Goal or Trampoline.
 Scheduling is done on a weekly basis with priority determined by order date and order #.
 At the end of each week (typically Friday afternoon/evening), our Installation Supervisor will begin to schedule installations for the following week.
 He will call you and confirm the installation date along with an approximate window of time.
 We can hold the unit longer if you are not ready for installation.

 Q. What if the set I want is a little too big for my space?